pingcap/tidb/docs/design/TEMPLATE.md

 <!--
 The following two parts need to be measured:
-- measure the performance of this feature under different parameters
+- The performance of this feature under different parameters
-- measure the performance influence on the online workload -->
+- The performance influence on the online workload
+-->

 ## Impacts & Risks